foohasmallya/tfx/docs/guide/index.md

 monitoring, and maintaining an ML pipeline easier.

-*   [**Apache Airflow**](https://airflow.apache.org/) is a platform to programmatically author, schedule and monitor workflows.
+*   [**Apache Airflow**](https://airflow.apache.org/) is a platform to programmatically author, schedule, and monitor workflows.
 TFX uses Airflow to author workflows as directed acyclic graphs (DAGs) of tasks.
 The Airflow scheduler executes tasks on an array of workers while following the specified dependencies.
 Rich command line utilities make performing complex